tyrollins/R-Resources/README.md

 ##Resources to help while learning R & Data Science
+*This is an incomplete list created to assist in learning the basics of R and Data Science.
+Additionally this is not simply a list of books, the majority of links point to interactive resources.*

 ####Command Line
 * [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) - This book is a quick super fast course in using the command line.
 It is intended to be done rapidly in about a day or two, and not meant to teach you advanced shell usage.